zora-san/ComputerOrg_AssemblyLang/Honors/ARM.md

     var4 resb 1
 ```

-## What do you think I should submit?
-1. Share the source code and write down the commands used to make the source code executable.
+**Share the source code and write down the commands used to make the source code executable.**
 ```assembly
 .section .text
     .global _start